|

 turned out to be a bit chilly in the wind.
 By then the sun was

+long gone, and we could see some rain showers off in the distance.
 We had a bit of lunch then made our way back down to the cars just as

+some very light rain started to fall.
 Little did we know that the rain would last for more than a week in

 the north country. |